xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail, proves I think.

 Todo List cleanup: (some easy ones)
-- [ ] CMD → Drop → CDM ∴ Status and HP are missing.
+- [ ] CMD → Drop → CMD ∴ Status and HP are missing, but only if place === goal.
+  - There is an update discrepancy between CmdMenu and IWS.
+Only one of them can have the preview objects as children, so when IWS wins (for whatever reason) CmdMenu's icons are left blank.
+  I think the solution here is to give both containers unique children, not to solve the discrepancy.
 - [ ] IWS cannot refresh while transparency sliding.

 - [ ] On-screen icon indicates when there are un-instructed units